Insights

 Experience

 Semantic efficiency risks erasing the moments that build brand and meaning.
-How do we preserve emotional engagement and experiential choice?
+How do we preserve emotional engagement and experiential choice when systems optimize for speed and outcomes?

 Meeting these challenges will require new ways of thinking about user experience.